yazilimperver/BegumSnakeRider/README.md

 # Begum, Snake Rider (Begüm, Yılan Terbiyecisi)
 A godot based snake clone game.
 A snake clone game with different game mechanics will be developed via this repository.
 The progress will be tracked via Wordpress blog at www.yazilimperver.com
+NOTE: This page is very new, so there might be serious shortcomings :)

+*Read this in other languages: [Türkçe](README.tr.md)

 ## Scope